Recipes: Querying Data

 Querying data with a Page Query

-tag to query data in the pages of your Gatsby site.
+You can use the graphql tag to query data in the pages of your Gatsby site.
 This gives you access to anything included in Gatsby’s data layer, such as site metadata, source plugins, images, and more.

 Directions